 Deadlines are like bloated apps: they try to solve too many problems and do a pretty crappy job at all of them.
 Eric Elliott wrote a fantastic piece Why Deadlines Need to Drop Dead that describes all the problems they cause.
 At my last job I decided I was done with deadlines.
 It lead to some interesting experiences.
 I was the lead over a small team building out a new developer-facing product.
 Whenever my Product Manager would stop by and ask me when something was going to be done, I'd literally hand him a fortune cookie as my answer.
 Somehow we're still friends!
 And we built a fantastic product that our customers loved, in a reasonable time frame.
 All without deadlines.

 In January I quit my job to do my own thing.
 One day I was having lunch with some friends and they asked me how everything was going.
 I told them I was absolutely loving it but that I was stressed because I needed to get my first free course (Flexbox Zombies) shipped so I could move on to creating a paid thing, and that I had already announced a launch date that was going to be impossible to hit.
 One of them said "Does anyone else find it incredibly ironic that Dave gave himself a deadline?".
 He was so right it stung!
-I had gotten so excited about the launch of my educational game that I had shared my estimate with my audience - and by sharing it had turned it into a deadline.
+I had gotten so excited about the launch of my Mastery Game that I had shared my estimate with my audience - and by sharing it had turned it into a deadline.

 That's when I learned a valuable lesson.
 If you share an estimate, that makes it a deadline.
 Because now you have people counting on you and a target date.
 As developers we take great pride in what we build, and want to please the people who value our skills.
 In fact I think the majority of us devs are natural people pleasers - which is what makes deadlines so harmful to most of us.
 Even if the people with whom you share your estimate are totally cool and don't mind if it has to get pushed back, that pressure to not let them down is absolutely crushing.
 I was cutting my weekly Saturday Dad/kids date short.
 I was working late into the night most nights.
 Hadn't been to the gym in weeks.
 I started questioning if I was even cut out for it.
 I should have recognized the signs but it took my friend's brutally honest pointing of it out.
 I went straight home and removed the "Launching Early April" words from my site.
 I started giving my audience actual progress updates & behind the scenes looks rather than estimates/deadlines.
 Excitement for the big launch only increased.